ampproject/amphtml/ads/google/csa.md

 # Custom Search Ads

-_The Custom Search Ads integration is offered as a Beta and is subject to the Beta conditions of the Google Program Guidelines._
+_The Custom Search Ads integration is offered as a Beta and is subject to the conditions of the Google Program Guidelines._

 ## AdSense For Search (AFS)